 US Congressman Phil Gingrey has been hitting the pavement in support of his campaign for US Senate.
 He is running for the post currently held by Saxby Chambliss, who is not seeking re-election this year.
 Gingrey is among seven candidates vying for the Republican party’s nomination in the May 20th primary election.
 The winner of that race will advance to the general election in November.

 Governor Nathan Deal has announced that Georgia’s net tax collections for the month of February came in at almost $42 million, or 5.3 percent, compared to the month-ended February 2013.
 Year-to-date, net tax collections totaled $11.74 billion, marking an increase of nearly $560.5 million, or 5 percent, compared to the same time last year.

 Governor Nathan Deal has announced that President Barack Obama has approved his request for a major disaster declaration for 39 counties that sustained damage during the February 10-14 winter storm, allowing for the federal government to reimburse 75 percent of eligible expenditures and damage costs.

-The Georgia Department of Labor has reported that Georgia’s seasonally adjusted unemployment rate declined to 8.2 percent in April, down from 8.4 percent in March and from 9.1 percent in April 2012.
+The Georgia Department of Labor has announced that the state’s seasonally adjusted unemployment rate dropped to 7.3 percent in January, down from 7.4 percent in December and from 8.6 percent in January 2013.